March 8 – 24, 2024

 May I bring my toddler with me to the theater?The Axelrod PAC does not permit children under four years old in the theater (unless it’s a children’s show).
 Toddlers or infants may not sit on the laps of their parents.

-Are there fees attached to purchasing tickets?There is a $3.50 Facility Fee per ticket and $3.50 Convenience Charge for Credit Card purchases via web, box office, or phone.
-There is no Convvenience Charge for Check or Cash payments at the Box Office.
+Are there fees attached to purchasing tickets?There are Facility Fees per ticket and a Convenience Charge for Credit Card purchases via web, box office, or phone.
+There is no Convenience Charge for Check or Cash payments at the Box Office.

 What should I do if I’ve misplaced my ticket or forgotten to print it out at home?The box office staff will be happy to reprint your ticket.
 Be sure to bring a valid photo ID.